 How do we help kids develop emotional intelligence?

 A great first step is to teach children to identify emotions in others.
 What does angry look like?
 What does hurt look like?
 This new free printable empathy worksheet is a great place to start.
 The worksheet presents different situations with very expressive faces portraying a range of emotions.
 Have children identify the emotions and even practice making expressions and body positions to mimic them.
+(Update: Check out the new Empathy Lesson Plan with step by step instructions on using this worksheet as well as the “put yourself in someone else’s shoes” empathy worksheet.)

 Start teaching EQ and empathy when they are young